TheWizardsCode/Character-Dev/README.md

 ## Testing Character Unity Package

-The project is intended to be self documenting through demo scens, so get started in the `Assets/Wizards Code/Character AI/Character/Documentation` folder.
-Work through the 100+ scenes, then the 200+ and so on.
+The project is intended to be self documenting through demo scens, so get started in the `Assets/Wizards Code/Character AI/Scenes/` folder.
+Within there you will find a number of numbered subfolders.
+Inside each subfolder are some numbered scenes.
+The intention is that you will work through the scenes in order as each one introduces a new concept.

+When you load a scene it will first show you a brief description of the scene.
+The goal is for this description to give you enough information to dig into the scene game objects to understand what it happening.
+Therefore, if you don't know your way around Unity yet you will be pretty lost.
+But if you are comfortable in unity you should be able to find your way around.

 Note this is an ever evolving project and you are working with development code.
-There is no guarantee that things will work as expected since we've not yet released an alpha stage, let alone a beta or production stage.
+There is no guarantee that things will work as expected.
+The code is not necessarily well structured either, we do try to refactor as we go, but we've not yet released an alpha stage, let alone a beta or production stage.
 This code is for the brave.

 We welcome your questions on [Discord](http://bit.ly/WizardsCodeDiscord) - better yet we welcome your contributions to make the code and documentation more valuable.

 ## Creating a new Scene